Spatial predictions on physically constrained domains: Applications to Arctic sea salinity data: Introduction

 Although technical advances have increased accuracy of satellite products, some challenges remain.
 A major issue in current SSS retrieval algorithms is strict sea ice flagging \citep{meissner_smap_2021}.
 Since the salinity retrieval quality deteriorates near sea ice \citep{reul_sea_2020}, the algorithms use conservative ice masks to remove the effects of sea ice.
 Although SMAP JPL is known to use a more permissive ice mask than other satellite products \citep{fournier_evaluation_2019}, its algorithm is still subject to incorrect flagging of open water as sea ice and consequent removal of lots of data (see Figure \ref{fig:arctic_noobs}).
 We aim to develop a more complete spatial map of SSS in the Arctic Ocean by filling in the mismatched gaps between the actual ice extent and accidentally masked areas.
 This will improve our understanding on the distribution of SSS in missing regions and the connections between oceanic processes and sea ice changes \citep{tang_empirical_2021} and benefit other applications which require SSS measurements near edges of sea ice or coasts.

 For realistic and accurate SSS surface modeling, we need to handle three important aspects: (i) satellite products are large in size, (ii) the study region of interest, the Arctic Ocean, is a constrained domain involving complicated coastlines and peninsulas and islands of varying sizes, and (iii) such land masses create barriers which can significantly impact the distribution of SSS.
-In Figure \ref{fig:trueSSS}, the average levels of daily SSS over late July in 2017 yield distinctive patterns blocked by Novaya Zemlya in the Arctic Ocean.
+In Figure \ref{fig:trueSSS} the average levels of daily SSS over late July in 2017 yield distinctive patterns blocked by Novaya Zemlya in the Arctic Ocean.
 Naturally, the correlation from a location $\bm{s}_0$ to another location $\bm{s}_1$ on the same side of the archipelago will be higher than that to $\bm{s}_2$ across the archipelago even if $\bm{s}_1$ and $\bm{s}_2$ have the same Euclidean distance away from $\bm{s}_0$.
-Typical stationary Gaussian process (GP) models, however, ignore the unique geometry of the domain and thus are likely to produce sub-optimal results.
+Typical stationary Gaussian process (GP) models, however, ignore the unique geometry of the domain and thus are likely to produce suboptimal results.
 In addition, they may not even be feasible due to poor scalability.
 Instead, the goal and the aspects of the application lead us to develop a stochastic approach that is scalable and characterizes nonstationary spatial correlations by boundaries and barriers.

 We are particularly motivated by GP models that achieve scalability by conditional independence assumptions based on sparse directed acyclic graphs (DAGs) \citep{vecchia_estimation_1988, stein_approximating_2004, emery_kriging_2009, gramacy_local_2015, datta_hierarchical_2016}.
-They impose well-structured sparsity in a precision matrix of a Gaussian likelihood by restricting neighbor sets to receive directed edges from.
+They impose well-structured sparsity in a precision matrix of a Gaussian likelihood by restricting neighbor sets from which each location receives directed edges.
 Various selection methods for neighbors have been proposed.
 Nearest-neighbor GP (NNGP; \citealt{datta_hierarchical_2016}) uses the closest locations in Euclidean distance, while \cite{stein_approximating_2004} advocate for also including some distant locations.
 Others suggest stepwise selection of the most relevant locations in terms of reducing kriging variance \citep{emery_kriging_2009} or predictive errors \citep{gramacy_local_2015}.